thomasfaddegon/social-media-dashboard/README.md

 ### How I built it

-Even though this is a front-end only project, I wanted to approach the project as if the dashboard was drawing numbers from a database rather than hardcoding the stats.
+Even though this is a front-end only project, I wanted to approach it as if the dashboard was drawing numbers from a database.
 I added all of the data to a sampleData.tsx, and then imported them into App.tsx.
 I used React components for each type of widget, and passed in all of the stats and variables as props.

 A lot of elements are dynamic on the widget as well: the text will automatically change from green to red if the numbers are negative, and it will remove the negative sign as well.
 The arrow will change from a green up arrow to a downwards red arrow using the same logic.
 Also if the number is above 10,000, it will automaticaly change it from 11,000 to 11k.